International Sumo Federation

 The International Sumo Federation (IFS) is the largest international governing body of sport Sumo with over 87 member countries.
-It was formed in 1992 and is the only Sumo organization recognised by the International Olympic Committee and World Anti-Doping Agency.
+It was formed on 10 December 1992 and is the only Sumo organization recognised by the International Olympic Committee and World Anti-Doping Agency.

 History

+On December 10, 1992, the IFS was established for Amateur sumo.
+The first Sumo World Championships to be held under the aegis of the IFS was attended by a total of 73 competitors from 25 different countries and territories.
+Thereafter, the Sumo World Championships have been held annually and the number of participants has continued to increase.

+In 1995, Six continental Sumo Federations were set up.
+Each of these federations now holds its own Continental Sumo Federation Championship.

 Members

-International Sumo Federation has 87 established National Sumo Federations.
+International Sumo Federation has 88 established National Sumo Federations.

+International Sumo Federation has two forms of membership, National and Continental.

+For example British Sumo is a national federation member whilst the European Sumo Federation is a Continental member.

 Organization

 International Sumo Federation encourages the sport's development worldwide, including holding international championships.
 A key aim of the federation is to have Sumo recognized as an Olympic sport.
 Accordingly, amateur tournaments are divided into weight classes.